 - Consultation forms, taken during the first treatment, are anonymised and stored in a locked cabinet between treatments

-- Consent forms, which necessarily contain contact information, remain stored in a locked cabinet at all times
+- Consent forms, which necessarily contain contact information, remain stored in a locked cabinet at all times, along with the signed Privacy Statement

 YOUR PERSONAL INFORMATION – GENERAL DATA PROTECTION REGULATION (GDPR)